Program OverviewPrinter Friendly

-To ensure you are career-ready upon graduation, the International Business Management program features a practical approach that includes gaining technical knowledge and skills through hands-on learning.
-A full-time 14-week experiential learning opportunity (internship) with a participating organization further rounds out your industry knowledge and experience in international business.
+To ensure you're career-ready upon graduation, the offering will feature a practical approach that will include gaining technical knowledge and skills through hands-on learning.
+A full-time 14-week experiential learning opportunity (internship) with a participating organization will further round out your industry knowledge and experience in international business.

 |Course Code||Course Title|